What to Do When Your Car Insurance Company Leaves Your State

 See if you qualify for a lower rate in less than 2 minutes

 Receiving a non-renewal notice from your car insurance company is stressful under any circumstances — but learning that your insurer is pulling out of your state entirely is a different level of unsettling.
-You're not alone: the 2025–2026 insurance availability crisis has forced millions of drivers in states like California, Florida, and Louisiana to find new coverage in markets with fewer options and higher prices.
+While the national auto insurance market is showing real signs of stabilization in 2026 — with the full-coverage average projected to rise only about 1% this year after meaningful declines in many states — drivers in California, Florida, Louisiana, and Nevada are still navigating some of the most expensive and disrupted markets in the country.

 The good news is that you have rights, you have time, and you have options.
+Florida's market is recovering significantly thanks to tort reform, with 42+ companies filing for rate decreases and the state's top five insurers averaging an 8% rate cut for 2026.
+California remains the most strained market, with 34+ insurers having paused or exited and a 6.13% rate increase projected.
 This guide explains exactly why insurers leave state markets, what your non-renewal notice means, how to find the best available replacement coverage, and what to do if no standard insurer will take you.
-Acting quickly and informed is the difference between a smooth transition and an expensive lapse.

 Key Pinch Points

-• Insurers exit states due to climate losses, rate caps, and rising reinsurance costs
+• Insurers exit states due to climate losses, rate caps, and reinsurance costs

 • Every state guarantees coverage through an assigned risk pool as a last resort